menemshasolomon/election-blog/content/post/2024-11-01-9-final-prediction-assignment/index.markdown

 As I have done in the previous three weeks, I will be predicting for the seven states which [expert predictors like Cook and Sabato](https://menemshasolomon.github.io/election-blog/post/2024-09-27-4-the-incumbency-advantage/) determine to be toss-ups in the upcoming election: Arizona, Nevada, Michigan, Wisconsin, North Carolina, Georgia, and Pennsylvania.
 Using the elastic-net regularized regression model generated above, which includes four predictive variables, my models calculated both Democratic and Republican two-party vote share.

+When interpreting the results below, bear in mind that the predicted two-party vote shares sum to above 100 as a result of the data used in this model.
+The data will be normalized below; however, this model is included for the sake of evaluating the confidence intervals for each state.

 *Model of Elastic-Net Regularized Regression Predicted Two-Party Democratic Vote Share with 90% Confidence Intervals for Swing States*